-A review of the time sheets submitted by Plaintiff shows that the time charges noted by counsel have sufficient temporal proximity to the date of the HOD.
-Some of the time entries pre-date and include the due process hearing, reflecting preparation for and attendance at the hearing; several time entries note the hearing and counsel's actions taken in response to the Hearing Officer's Determination; and finally, some time entries following the HOD reflect follow-up by counsel, including time spent ensuring HOD compliance.
-This Court will not further reduce time charges based on Defendant's claim that some charges are remote.
+A review of the time sheets submitted by Plaintiffs shows that the time charges noted by counsel have sufficient temporal proximity to the date of the HOD.
+A few time entries pre-date and include the due process hearing, reflecting preparation for and attendance at the hearing; several time entries note the hearing and counsel's actions taken in response to the Hearing Officer's Determination; and finally, some time entries following the HOD reflect follow-up by counsel, including entries for time spent ensuring HOD compliance.
+The undersigned does not recommend any further reduction in time charges based on Defendant's claim that some charges are remote.